bright/new-www/content/our-areas/product-workshops.md

   your product better.
 Our workshop team will adapt the workshop just for your exclusive case and adjust the whole process for your individual needs. **Due to the global pandemic situation, we offer online workshops as well.**
-button: Book workshop
+button: let's talk
-button2: Book workshop
+button2: book workshop
 published: true
 show_case_study: false
 show_technology_stack: true